IgniteUI/indigo-design-docfx/en/components/carousel.md

 ## Code generation

-When colors are specified for the Carousel’s navigation buttons, the Carousel HTML element will be wrapped in a div. this is required by browsers to style a nested component (a component within another component).
+When colors are specified for the Carousel’s navigation buttons, the Carousel HTML element will be wrapped in a div.
+This is required by browsers to style a nested component (a component within another component).

 > [!WARNING]
 > Triggering `Detach from Symbol` on an instance of the Carousel in your design is very likely to result in loss of code generation capability for the Carousel.

 ### Data Bindings

 Data bindings are specified by using curly brace syntax, example: {slideDeck}.
 Data bindings can be non-nested or nested.
-If the target property is as nested property, include the nested property chain, but don’t include the model object name.
+If the target property is a nested property, include the nested property chain, but don’t include the model object name.
 Examples:

 #### Not Nested